slegras/EBAI2017/hands-on/hands-on.md

 ### 1 - Retrieve the peak sequences corresponding to the peak coordinate file (BED)

-For the motif analysis, you first need to extract the sequences corresponding the peaks.
+For the motif analysis, you first need to extract the sequences corresponding to the peaks.
 There are several ways to do this (as usual...).
-If you work on a UCSC-supported organism, the easiest is to use RSAT fetch-sequences or Galaxy .
+If you work on a UCSC-supported organism, the easiest is to use RSAT fetch-sequences or Galaxy.
 Here, we will use Bedtools, as we have the genome of interest on our computer (Escherichia_coli_K_12_MG1655.fasta).
 1. Create a directory named **06-MotifAnalysis** to store data needed from motif analysis
 ```bash
 mkdir 06-MotifAnalysis